Marianne North

-Marianne North (24 October 1830 – 30 August 1890) was an English Victorian biologist and botanical artist, known for her plant and landscape paintings, her extensive foreign travels, her writings, her plant discoveries and the creation of her gallery at the Royal Botanic Gardens, Kew.
+Marianne North (24 October 1830 – 30 August 1890) was an English biologist and botanical artist, known for her plant and landscape paintings, extensive foreign travels, writings, plant discoveries, and the creation of a gallery at the Royal Botanic Gardens, Kew.
+She was born in Hastings, England.

-Early life and education
+Early life

-North was born in Hastings, England, on 24 October 1830.
-She was the eldest daughter of a prosperous land-owning family descended from Roger North, younger son of Dudley North, 4th Baron North.
-Her father was Frederick North, a Norfolk Deputy Lieutenant and Justice of the Peace, and Liberal M.P. for Hastings.
-Her mother, Janet, was the daughter of Sir John Marjoribanks M.P., 1st Baronet of Lees in the County of Berwick.
-She was the eldest of three children.
+North was the eldest of three children of a prosperous land-owning family descended from Roger North, younger son of Dudley North, 4th Baron North.
+Her father was Frederick North, a Norfolk deputy lieutenant, justice of the peace, and M.P. for Hastings.
+North's mother, Janet, was the daughter of Sir John Marjoribanks M.P., 1st Baronet of Lees in the County of Berwick.

+Education

 North trained as a vocalist under Charlotte Helen Sainton-Dolby, but her voice failed, and she then devoted herself to painting flowers.
-After the death of her mother in 1855, she constantly travelled with her father, who was then member of parliament for Hastings; and on his death in 1869 she decided to pursue her early ambition of painting the flora of distant countries.
+After the death of her mother in 1855, she constantly travelled with her father; and on his death in 1869 she decided to pursue her early ambition of painting the flora of distant countries.

-Middle life

-She began flower painting after the death of her mother in 1855.
+She began flower painting after the death of her mother.
 The family had homes in Hastings and London in this period.
 Her interest in botany may have stemmed from her father's acquaintance with Sir Joseph Dalton Hooker, director of Royal Botanic Gardens, Kew.
 Her first watercolour landscapes were undertaken on a trip to Europe with her sister and father.